 The social exclusion monitor is an approach to measuring social exclusion in Australia, developed by the Brotherhood of St Laurence and the (MIAESR) .
 It uses the annual (HILDA) survey of more than 13,000 people.
 The monitor is updated with each new wave of the HILDA survey.

 Our measure combines results collected about an individual's circumstances based on 30 different components of disadvantage, called indicators.
 For example, a person may have a low income, poor health and little connection with their community, which all compound to restrict their opportunities.

-Using the newest data from 2017, the monitor finds that more than 1.1 million Australians deal with deep social exclusion, in a nation that has seen more than two decades of overall economic prosperity.
+Using the newest data from 2018, the monitor finds that more than 1.2 million Australians have been dealing with deep social exclusion, in a nation that had seen more than two decades of overall economic prosperity.

 This means that these Australians experience at least four different sorts of disadvantage in their lives, such as being on a low income, having little paid work, not being involved in community clubs or associations and not being socially active.

 You can use the monitor to better understand who is missing out in Australia and to gauge the effectiveness of government social policy.

 Please note that the Wave 18 HILDA survey data was collected before the COVID-19 crisis.
 However, the groups of Australians who were already excluded are likely to be the hardest hit by the economic and social impact of the pandemic and the public health responses.

 How do we measure social exclusion?

 About the research method